-What we have included in our provisions for Y3,Y4,Y5,Y6 enables students to make substantial progress in French and it also provides an appropriate balance of spoken and written language; balance which takes into account the cultural dimension (French speaking countries and their history/customs/geographical features) of language learning and the rules which apply to all language learning (Language Learning Skills).
-Finally, whenever possible, links are made to other subjects ranging from Geography, World History and, of course, Literacy, Grammar and Numeracy.
+Our provision for Year Three, Year Four, Year Five and Year Six enables the pupils to make substantial progress in French.
+In addition, it provides an appropriate balance of spoken and written language: balance, which takes into account the cultural dimension (French speaking countries and their history/customs/geographical features) of language learning and the rules, which apply to all language learning (Language Learning Skills).
+Finally, whenever possible, links are made to other subjects ranging from Geography, World History, Literacy, Grammar and Numeracy.

-By the end of Year 6, students will have laid solid foundation for further foreign language learning at Key Stage 3 as they will know not only how to use their knowledge of phonology, grammatical structures and vocabulary but also use their interdependent language learning skills.
+By the end of Year Six, students will have laid a solid foundation for further foreign language learning at Key Stage 3 as they will know how to use their knowledge of phonology, grammatical structures and vocabulary.
+In addition, they will have progressed in their interdependent language learning skills.
 Pupils will be taught to:

-- Listen attentively to spoken language and show understanding by joining in and responding - Explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words - Engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help from one another - Speak in sentences, using familiar vocabulary, phrases and basic language structures - Develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases - Present ideas and information orally to a range of audiences - Read carefully and show understanding of words, phrases and simple writing - Appreciate stories, songs, poems and rhymes in the language - Broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary - Write phrases from memory, and adapt these to create new sentences, to express ideas clearly - Describe people, places, things and actions orally and in writing - Understand basic grammar including feminine and masculine forms, the conjugation of high frequency verbs, key features and patterns of the language and how to apply these to their own speaking and writing. - To see and reflect on the difference and the similarities of French and English
+- Listen attentively to spoken language and show understanding by joining in and responding. - Explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words. - Engage in conversations: ask and answer questions; express opinions and respond to those of others; seek clarification and help from one another. - Speak in sentences using familiar vocabulary, phrases and basic language structures. - Develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases. - Present ideas and information orally to a range of audiences. - Read carefully and show understanding of words, phrases and simple writing - Appreciate stories, songs, poems and rhymes in the language. - Broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary. - Write phrases from memory, and adapt these to create new sentences, to express ideas clearly - Describe people, places, things and actions orally and in writing. - Understand basic grammar including feminine and masculine forms, the conjugation of high frequency verbs, key features and patterns of the language and how to apply these to their own speaking and writing.

-To enable the implementation of this vision we aim to:
+To see and reflect on the difference and the similarities of French and English. o enable the implementation of this vision we aim to:

-- Ensure the consistent teaching of French throughout the school. - Plan well-structured and clearly differentiated lessons based around engaging and suitably challenging activities which will cover a suitable balance of the 4 attainment targets (AT1-Listening, AT2-Speaking, AT3-Reading, AT4-Writing) - Promote and foster a love of learning.
+- Ensure the consistent teaching of French throughout the school. - Plan well-structured and clearly differentiated lessons based around engaging and suitably challenging activities, which will cover a suitable balance of the four attainment targets (AT1-Listening, AT2-Speaking, AT3-Reading, AT4-Writing). - Promote and foster a love of learning.